Secretariat of State (Holy See): Loss of assets and corruption investigation

 In December 2020, Pope Francis enacted legislation stripping the Secretariat of State of its financial assets and real estate holdings following its bungled management of hundreds of millions of euros in donations.
 Controversial investments which were made by the Vatican Secretariat of State department also became subject to a corruption investigation.

 Structure

 On 28 June 1988, John Paul II promulgated the apostolic constitution Pastor bonus, which introduced a reform of the Roman Curia and divided the Secretariat of State into two sections: the Section for General Affairs and the Section for Relations with States, which incorporated the Council for the Public Affairs of the Church.
 Pope Francis added a third unit, the Section for Diplomatic Staff, in November 2017.

 The head of the Secretariat of State is the Secretary of State, who is a cardinal.
 The Cardinal Secretary of State is primarily responsible for the diplomatic and political activity of the Holy See, in some circumstances representing the Pope himself.
+The Secretary of State is typically viewed as the second most powerful person in the Vatican.